abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 * Total amount (with VAT) of invoice/note

 ## How to Sign Up for einvoicing?
-Entities need to singup with a compliant E-Invoice Solutions.
+Entities need to singup with compliant E-Invoice Solutions.
 The Taxpayers will be able to connect to the API of the FATOORA Portal by following the below steps:
 1. Taxpayer accesses FATOORA portal website (FATOORA.zatca.gov.sa) and logs in using ERAD credentials
 2. Taxpayer requests OTP code for the solution to integrate
 3. Taxpayer populates OTP code in E-Invoice Solution